Hello, all,

 my end to see family and to be off from work.
 And, I even got to celebrate my birthday with them.
 It was a great blessing for me to be

-there, to see a different part of the world, to meet some great people, and to leave the
+of the world, to meet some great people, and to leave the

 responsibilities in a different country.